RhinoRhys/radarr-collections/README.md

 **Running Process** <br>
 Running without any mode options will default to a **full update scan** after one **full initial scan** has completed.

-If you already have two or more of the movies in a collection, it will only check the collection once and skip the other movies so you may see large chunks of skipped movies towards the end.

 Movies added into Radarr automatically from;
 - Collection scans will use the same Profile and Root Folder Path for the whole collection.
 - People Monitoring will copy the Profile and Root Folder Path from the movie set in the varibale below.